lhmouse/asteria/doc/standard-library.md

   * a space between time and time zone
   * no colon between hours and minutes of the timezone

+  `utc_offset` specifies the number of minutes of local time ahead of UTC time, as an integer.
+If it is absent, it is obtained from the local system.

+* Returns a string representing the time point.

+### `std.chrono.format_ms(time_point, [utc_offset])`

+* Converts `time_point`, which shall be an integer representing the number of milliseconds since `1970-01-01 00:00:00.000 UTC`, to a string in the modified ISO 8601 format, which uses

+  * a space instead of the T date/time delimiter
+  * a space between time and time zone
+  * no colon between hours and minutes of the timezone
+  * a decimal point and three digits for the millisecond part

-  If `with_ms` is set to `true`, the string will have a 3-digit decimal part for milliseconds. `utc_offset` specifies the number of minutes of local time ahead of UTC time, as an integer.
+  `utc_offset` specifies the number of minutes of local time ahead of UTC time, as an integer.
 If it is absent, it is obtained from the local system.

 * Returns a string representing the time point.